-Cloud computing allows companies to store and manage data over cloud platforms, providing scalability in the delivery of applications and software as a service.
-Cloud computing also allows data transfer and storage through the internet or with a direct link that enables uninterrupted data transfer between devices, applications, and cloud.
+One component that helps in improving the success ratio of the Internet of Things is Cloud Computing.
+The Internet of Things & Cloud Computing are related as Cloud computing enables users to perform computing tasks using services provided over the Internet.
+These are true technologies that will provide immense benefits to users in the future.
+As mentioned above, Cloud computing allows companies to store and manage data over cloud platforms, providing scalability in delivering applications and software as a service.
+Also, Cloud computing allows data transfer and storage through the internet or with a direct link that enables uninterrupted data transfer between devices, applications, and the cloud.

-We know that the Internet of Things (sensors, machines, and devices) generate a huge amount of data per second.
-Cloud computing helps in the storage and analysis of this data so that enterprise can get the maximum benefit of an IoT infrastructure.
-IoT solution should connect and allow communication between things, people, and process, and cloud computing plays a very important role in this collaboration to create a high visibility.
+The Internet of Things (sensors, machines, and devices) generates a huge amount of data per second.
+Cloud computing helps in storing and analyzing this data to provide the maximum benefits of an IoT infrastructure.
+To create high visibility, IoT solutions should connect and allow communication between things, people, and processes, and cloud computing.

 There are several cloud services and platforms that play different roles in the IoT ecosystem.
 Some of the platforms also come with inbuilt capabilities like machine learning, business intelligence tools, and SQL query engines to perform complex analytics.
 Let us understand how these cloud services and platforms benefit an IoT ecosystem.

 Cloud Platform for Device Lifecycle Management: